azer/show-version/README.md

 ## show-version

-Shows the name and version of parent package and exists
+Shows the name and version of parent package and exits.
+See Also: [show-version](http://github.com/azer/show-version)

 ## Install